castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 ## 13. Credits & End
 Thanks for reading, hope some parts are useful to you.
 Special thanks to:
-- Midget & Mole-Chan : The first version of this document.
+- Midget & Mole-Chan : Who started the first version of this document.
-- MMDAgents Creators : Creating MMDAgent
+- MMDAgents Creators : For creating MMDAgent.
-- Yu Higuchi : Creating MikuMikuDance
+- Yu Higuchi : For creating MikuMikuDance.